 Russia, believe it or not, did not even consider beer to be an alcoholic drink until 2013.

-There are no types of alcoholic drink which are considered ‘safer’ than any other.
+There are no types of alcoholic drinks that are considered ‘safer’ than any other.
 For example, it is no safer to drink wine than it is to drink beer.
 All alcoholic drinks have the same ingredients, to some degree.

-Do you know any interesting, strange or fun facts about alcohol that you’d like to share here?
-Share them here in the comments section below!
+Do you know any fun facts about alcohol?
+Share them in the comments below!